NBCLab/nbclab-env/README.md

 cat ~/.ssh/id_rsa.pub
 ```

- - Copy the key to your github account settings --> SSH Keys --> add SSH key
+ - Copy the key to your GitHub account settings --> SSH Keys --> add SSH key

 ### 4. Modify your ~/.ssh/config file using nano
  1. Test if SSH over the HTTPS port is possible.
 Run this SSH command: